Ben Coen

-Ben Coen (born 11 January 2005) is an English professional rugby union footballer who plays as a fly-half for the Exeter Chiefs.
+Ben Coen (born 11 January 2005) is an English professional rugby union footballer who plays as a fly-half for Premiership Rugby club Exeter Chiefs.

 Early life

 Born in Bristol, his father played rugby union for Worcester Warriors.
-He was educated at Blundells School. he grew-up in Teignmouth in Devon, and played junior rugby for Teignmouth Rugby Club.
+He was educated at Blundell's School.
+Coen grew-up in Teignmouth in Devon, and played junior rugby for Teignmouth R.F.C.
 He joined Exeter Chiefs as a teenager.
 He attended the University of Exeter for whom he played BUCS Rugby.

 Club career

 Coen signed a professional contract with Exeter Chiefs in the summer of 2024.
 He made his first senior start on 1 March 2025 against Sale Sharks in the Premiership Rugby Cup quarterfinals, a 50-14 win for his club, in which his performance was praised.
-He made his Rugby Premiership debut later that season against Bristol Bears.
+Coen also started in the semi-final victory over Ealing Trailfinders but did not feature in the final which they lost against Bath.
+He made his Premiership debut later that season against Bristol Bears.
+He also played on loan at Cornish Pirates on a dual-registration during the 2025-26 and 2026-27 seasons.

 International career

-He made his debut for England U19 in April 2024.
-He played for England U20 as they won the 2024 World Rugby U20 Championship in South Africa.
-He continued to play for England U20, featuring in the 2025 U20 Six Nations Championship.
-In June 2025, he was named in the England U20 squad for the 2025 World Rugby U20 Championship.
+Coen made his debut for England U19 in March 2024.
+Later that year he was a member of the England U20 squad at the 2024 World Rugby U20 Championship and started in the final as England defeated France at Cape Town Stadium to win the tournament.

+Coen started the opening round of the 2025 Six Nations Under 20s Championship against Ireland and also played in their last game of the tournament which England lost against Wales at Cardiff Arms Park to miss out on a grand slam and ultimately finish runners-up.
+In June 2025, he was part of the England U20 squad that finished sixth at the 2025 World Rugby U20 Championship.